dairui01/Toyota_Smarthome/pipline/README.md

 This is the pipeline code for Toyota Smarthome Untrimmed dataset (fine-grained version).
 The dataset description and original video can be request in this [project page](https://project.inria.fr/toyotasmarthome/).

 ## Prepare the I3D feature
 Like the previous works for action detection, the model can be built on top of the pre-trained I3D features.
-Thus, feature extraction is needed before training the network.
+Thus, feature extraction is needed before training the network (See folder `./I3D`).
 We have pre-extracted the I3D feature for RGB and 3D pose feature for AGCN.
 Those features can be downloaded in [dataset website](https://project.inria.fr/toyotasmarthome/).

 ## Dependencies
 Please satisfy the following dependencies to use this code correctly: